Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 Pros:

-- Best onboarding UX of any VPN on this list — genuinely in a different league
+- Best onboarding experience of any VPN — genuinely different

-- Consistent annual audits — 7+ years is seriously impressive
+- Consistent annual audits — 7+ years is seriously solid

 Cons:

-- Canadian jurisdiction (Five Eyes member — this matters for privacy purists)
+- Canadian jurisdiction (Five Eyes member — matters for privacy purists)

 - Only 5 simultaneous connections